 As an understanding of computers and programming is an increasingly important aspect of science literacy today, RESET initiated a program in 2017 designed to teach elementary school students computer science through a series of unplugged activities and hands-on coding.
 The goal is to introduce students to computational thinking—the fundamental principles on which computers and networks operate.

-Programs have been delivered to Girl Scout troops in the DC area, as well as to a number of elementary schools in DC, Virginia, and Vermont.
+Programs have been delivered to elementary school students and Girl Scout troops in Washington DC, Virginia and Maryland.
 Shaheen Khurana, a Program Specialist for RESET, explains: “Computer science is foundational to many fields, but not enough girls are choosing to study it.
 RESET’s computer science program is an innovative way to increase girls’ interest in coding.
 The program has been adapted to include additional unplugged activities from the Girl Scout ‘Think Like a Programmer’ badge.”

 RESET’s computer science program is a multilevel activity that includes training students in various aspects of computer science and SCRATCH, a programming language for school-age children, which allows them to program their own interactive stories, games, and animations.
 “Coding using SCRATCH is a fantastic way to introduce young students to the creative side of computer science and computational thinking,” says Shaheen.
 “They learn through play, and its drag and drop features make programming a lot more accessible and achievable.
 They absolutely love it!”